-The Staring Lake Sledding Hill is closed for the season.
+The Staring Lake Sledding Hill – Closed until there is more snow accumulation

 The 700-foot hill is open during winter months, depending on snow accumulation and weather.
 Bring your own plastic sleds.
 Sleds with metal runners, skis and snowboards are prohibited.